JuliaStats/GLM.jl/docs/src/examples.md

 julia> round(deviance(gm1), digits=5)
 5.11746
 ```

-## Linear regression with PowerLink.
+## Linear regression with PowerLink

 In this example, we choose the best model from a set of λs, based on minimum BIC.